skip navigation links

 Collaborative Center for Assistive Technology and Training (CCATT)

-CCATT, a Northampton-based program, is part of the nonprofit and multi-service Hampshire Educational Collaborative.
+CCATT, a Northampton-based program, is part of the nonprofit and multi-service Collaborative for Educational Services.
 CCATT offers a range of AT services including product demonstration, evaluation, and training opportunities for students (pre K-age 22), families, and educators.
-There is a free "professional learning community" AT group that meets monthly.
-Consulting services to schools are available.
+Consulting services to schools are available, and an AT lending library will open in the spring of 2012.

 123 Hawley Street